 Prior to the availability of cloud services, an accountant was typically involved in many aspects of their client’s business.
 With the dynamic shift toward accounting software programs becoming more automated, there is an increased demand for business planning services and the role of the accountant is changing to that of a business advisor role.

 Accounting roles are also becoming more separate with a more specialist approach to some accounting services such as taxation, bookkeeping, brokerage and to more specific roles for cloud integration.

 This changing role of accountants requires new sets of skills and requires accountants to stay abreast of technological trends, be open to learning new technologies and learning to optimise accounting software solutions and cloud-based apps to meet the needs of their organisation.

-Cloud-based accounting apps
+2. Cloud-based accounting apps

 Industry-specific applications provide accountants with secure, anytime access from any device.

 With a host of add-ons such as payroll and HR systems, CRM and POS software that will easily integrate with the client’s inventory control and warehouse management solutions.

 Industry providers of cloud-based accounting apps, such as Xero and Unleashed are now providing application playbooks and advisory courses to ensure industry clients have a strong foundation from which to get started, enabling accountants to build connected platforms and provide strategic advice to guide clients through the process.